ak-arun-career/product-compare/README.md

 ## Project Dependencies
-Mentioned below are the dependency packages for this application to run
+Following are the dependency packages required by this application to function

 ```
     "@material-ui/core": "^4.11.0",